 How to Install an APK File from a Browser

 Installing an APK file from a browser is as easy as just a few taps.
 The instructions below will walk you through the process.

-1. Open your favorite browser and find a website where you can download the APK file.
-Make sure to use the browser that you enabled download from unknown sources.
+1. Open your favorite browser and find a website to download the APK file.
+Make sure to use the browser you enabled to download from unknown sources.

 How to Install an APK File from the File Manager

 To install an APK file from the File Manager on your phone, you’ll need a computer with an internet connection and a USB cable.

 1. Visit a website on your computer that offers the APK file you want to install.
 Then, tap the Download button to download the APK file to your PC.

 2. Enable USB debugging on your phone to copy data between your computer and device.
 Connect your Android device to your computer using a USB cable.